-When Mike Heim, Maryland volunteer firefighter, responded to a house fire in Calvert County, he wasn’t prepared for what he would see that morning.
-The address that was given was on Heim’s street but it was the incorrect address for a home down the street.
-When Heim came down a different route to connect a fire hydrant, he came to the realization that it was his home that was on fire.
+When Mike Heim, a dedicated Maryland volunteer firefighter, responded to a house fire in Calvert County, he wasn’t prepared for what he would see that morning.
+The address that was given was on his own street but it was the incorrect address for a home down the street.
+When Heim came down a different route to connect to a fire hydrant, the volunteer firefighter came to the realization that it was his home that was on fire.

-Even if it was his home, he grabbed a hose and started fighting the fire with his team.
+Despite the shock of discovering that it was his home on fire, he grabbed a hose and started fighting the fire with his team.
 The fire started in the bedroom and he was able to salvage a bible, his coffee container, a friend’s photo album, and an antique fire nozzle.

 Maryland volunteer firefighter Mike Heim, 48, was shocked to find his home was on fire.